 Combining the best of science, organizational learning and leadership development, Lynn is working to synthesize the study of curiosity into something we can all appreciate: an exciting path to greater personal well-being, professional success and life satisfaction.
 Besides, it’s fun.

-For more than 20 years Lynn worked with NAMI (National Alliance on Mental Illness – the nation’s largest grassroots mental health organization), capped by a dozen years as chief operating officer.
+For nearly 25 years Lynn worked with NAMI (National Alliance on Mental Illness – the nation’s largest grassroots mental health organization), capped by a dozen years as chief operating officer.
 She has long focused on inclusive, interactive and iterative approaches to support leaders in achieving personal and organizational goals.

 Lynn graduated from Yale with honors and a degree in Religious Studies and is proud member of Leadership Arlington Signature Program, class of 2014.

-Today, Lynn hosts a radio show on curiosity and is devoting her talents to getting people thinking and talking about curiosity.
+Today, Lynn hosts a radio show on curiosity and is devoting her time and talents to getting people thinking and talking about curiosity.

 More from Lynn: